 Global Climate Change Week (GCCW) aims to encourage academic communities – including academics, students, and non-academic staff at universities – in all disciplines and countries to engage with each other, their communities, and policy makers on climate change action and solutions.
 Held annually in October, GCCW provides an open-ended framework for voluntary activities aimed at raising awareness, inspiring behaviour change, and driving political transformation in relation to climate policy.
-For general examples of activities to pursue during GCCW see here and here.
-For specific examples of activities pursued during the first GCCW in 2015 see here and here.
+For general examples of activities to pursue during GCCW see here.
+For specific examples of activities pursued during GCCW in 2015 and 2016 see here, here, and here.
 For advice on how to organise GCCW at your university see here.

 In Copenhagen in 2009, the international community agreed to limit global warming to no more than two degrees centigrade above pre-industrial levels.
 Since then, a growing body of research has shown that 2°C is too much.
 Consequently, in Paris in 2015 the international community agreed to ‘pursue efforts to limit the temperature increase to 1.5°C’.
 If current climate policies around the world continue, though, the expected result will be around 3.6°C warming.
-If we factor in the current pledges or promises governments have made, assuming they will all be met, global warming would still be likely to reach around 2.7°C.
+If we factor in the current pledges or promises governments have made, assuming they will all be met, global warming would still be likely to reach around 2.8°C.

 As things stand, then, the international community does not appear to be prepared to take the measures necessary to limit global warming even to 2°C. This is profoundly shocking, given that any sacrifice involved in taking those measures is far overshadowed by the catastrophes we are likely to face if we do not: more extinctions of species and loss of ecosystems; increasing vulnerability to storm surges; more heatwaves; more intense precipitation; more climate related deaths and disease; more climate refugees; slower poverty reduction; less food security; and more conflicts worsened by these factors.